scottfr/SystemsBook/Understanding/understanding.md

 ## Why Aren't We All Rich ##

-If one can put money in an investment account and it grows over time, and it grows even faster with regular deposits, why aren't more people rich and ready for retirement?
+If one can put money in an investment account, it grows over time, and it grows even faster with regular deposits, why aren't more people rich and ready for retirement?
 I've started numerous retirement programs through the years though for one reason or another they've all evaporated in time.
 What is the basis of this sad state of affairs?
 "Why Aren't We All Rich?"^[Why Aren't We All Rich? [http://insightmaker.com/insight/6827](http://insightmaker.com/insight/6827)] investigates some of the reasons behind this.

 # Model
 {"title": "Why Aren't We All Rich?", "description": "", "load": "http://insightmaker.com/insight/6827"}
 # End Model

-~ Exercise

-There is a logic flaw in this model which you might try to repair.
-The Penalty is not actually taken from the Investment Account but from the Withdrawal itself so it reduces the amount you actually get from the Withdrawal.
-Be warned that is might be a tricky fix.

-~ End Exercise

-We now have a model which provides some incentives to start and continue to deposit in an Investment Account, and some disincentives toward the withdrawal of funds, though have we really addressed the initial situation posed?
+We now have a model which provides some incentives to start and continue to deposit money in an Investment Account, and some disincentives toward the withdrawal of funds, though have we really addressed the initial situation posed?
 Not really.
-As far as starting the Investment Account and regularly depositing money, there are incentives, and for many these incentives were enough to get them to invest.
-For many the incentive, for one reason or another, has not been sufficient.
+As far as starting the Investment Account and regularly depositing money, there are incentives, and for many these incentives are enough to get them to invest.
+For many the incentive, for one reason or another, are not sufficient.
 And, any more strict incentives would likely be looked on unfavorably.
 People do not like to be manipulated, even when it is for their own benefit.
 The penalty for withdrawal is a deterrent in some respects though as the Investment Account continues to grow its attractiveness in terms of what it can purchase continues to entice.
 The best answer for this situation is to legally tie up the withdrawal process so it's only an option in the case of dire emergencies.
 Though as much as people find being manipulated by others distasteful, being controlled by themselves is just as distasteful.

 Is the model done?
 As usual, the answer is; "It Depends!"
 If it has provided sufficient understanding to address the situation posed then it is sufficient.
 If not then it should be taken further, though once it is sufficient you should STOP!

+~ Exercise
+There is a logic flaw in this model which you might try to repair.
+The Penalty is not actually taken from the Investment Account but from the Withdrawal itself so it reduces the amount you actually get from the Withdrawal.
+Be warned that is might be a tricky fix.
+~ End Exercise

 ----------